Note: My Web pages are best viewed with style sheets enabled.

-When writing for the Web, remember there are more browsers than only Internet Explorer (IE).
-IE might have dominated the browser market in the past, but now Mozilla products (e.g., Firefox) have a market share about equal to IE. In the meantime, Netscape is no longer being developed or maintained.
+When writing for the Web, remember there are more browsers than only Chrome.
+Internet Explorer might have dominated the browser market in the past, but now Mozilla products (e.g., Firefox) have a market share about equal to IE. Chrome dominates.
 Web pages should be written to be viewed with any browser; at least, follow the specification for HTML 4.01.
 Otherwise, you limit your audience and exclude those visually handicapped persons who use audio browsers that require standard HTML per the specification.
 You might read what I have done to make my own pages viewable with any browser.

 *** Begin Right Sidebar ***Among strange character combinations I have seen — either in Web pages or newsgroup messages — are the following, with possible meanings in brackets: